spatie/laravel-settings/README.md

 }
 ```

-Now we've added a `timezone` property to the `general` group, which is being used by the `GeneralSettings` DTO.
+Now we've added a `timezone` property to the `general` group, which is being used by `GeneralSettings`.
 You should always give a default value for a newly created setting.
 In this case, this is the `Europe/Brussels` timezone.

-If the property in the settings DTO is nullable, it's possible to give `null` as a default value.
+If the property in the settings class is nullable, it's possible to give `null` as a default value.

 #### Renaming a property